guidofioravanti/snowcover_products/README.md

 ### Let-It-Snow

-This algorithm is desscribed in Richiardi et al. (2021).
+This algorithm is desscribed in Richiardi et al. (2021) and developed by Gascoin et al. (2018).
 The algorithm (Let-It-Snow revision) improves the discrimination between snow and cloud objects.

 | | LIS | LIS revision |
 |-|-----|--------------|